AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/asset-selector.md

 ### Selettore archivio {#repository-switcher}

 Asset Selector consente inoltre di cambiare archivi per la selezione delle risorse.
 Puoi selezionare l’archivio desiderato dal menu a discesa disponibile nel pannello a sinistra.
 Le opzioni dell’archivio disponibili nell’elenco a discesa si basano sulla proprietà `repositoryId` definita nel file `index.html`.
-Si basa sugli ambienti dell’organizzazione IMS selezionata a cui accede l’utente che ha eseguito l’accesso.
+Si basa sull’ambiente dell’organizzazione IMS selezionata a cui accede l’utente connesso.
 I consumatori possono trasmettere un `repositoryID` preferito e, in tal caso, il Selettore risorse interrompe il rendering del selettore archivio ed esegue il rendering solo delle risorse dall’archivio specificato.
 <!--
 It is based on the `imsOrg` that is provided in the application.
 If you want to see the list of repositories, then `repositoryId` is required to view those specific repositories in your application.
 -->